Merry Christmas 2015!

 These tortillas are made with sprouted wheat.
 Sprouted grains are more easily digestible and your body can absorb the nutrients in them better.
 Learn more about the benefits of soaking and sprouting your grains here.
 You can use regular whole wheat too though.

-And I use pastured lard or pastured butter for the fat.
+I use pastured lard or pastured butter for the fat.
 These traditional, animal-based fats are healthy because they’re unprocessed and natural.
 And they are stable at higher temperatures.
 Read more about the best cooking fats here.

 Next, add boiling water to the flour and stir it into a ball.